buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcRelSpaceBoundary.md

 The following constraints apply to the surface connection geometry representation:

 * planar boundaries:
-    * _IfcSurfaceOfLinearExtrusion_ defined by a _SweptCurve_ being an _IfcArbitraryOpenProfileDef_ with straight segements, or
+    * _IfcSurfaceOfLinearExtrusion_ defined by a _SweptCurve_ being an _IfcArbitraryOpenProfileDef_ with straight segments, or
     * _IfcCurveBoundedPlane_
 * curved boundaries
-    * _IfcSurfaceOfLinearExtrusion_ defined by a _SweptCurve_ being an _IfcArbitraryOpenProfileDef_ with curves segements, or
+    * _IfcSurfaceOfLinearExtrusion_ defined by a _SweptCurve_ being an _IfcArbitraryOpenProfileDef_ with curves segments, or
     * _IfcCurveBoundedSurface_ with a _BasisSurface_ being a non planar surface, such as _IfcCylindricalSurface_, or
     * _IfcFaceBasedSurfaceModel_ if already faceted.